KevinLiTian/Harvard_CS50_AI/1.Knowledge/README.md

 #### Sentence

-An assertion about the world in a knowledge representation language.
+Sentence is an assertion about the world in a knowledge representation language.
 A sentence is how AI stores knowledge and uses it to infer new information

 ## [Propositional Logic](https://iep.utm.edu/prop-log/#:~:text=Propositional%20logic%2C%20also%20known%20as%20sentential%20logic%2C%20is%20that%20branch,common%20way%20of%20combining%20statements.)

 #### Propositional Symbols

-Used to represent an assertion in reality
+Propositional symbols are used to represent an assertion in reality

 #### [Logical Connectives](https://en.wikipedia.org/wiki/Logical_connective)